 - Unemployment insurance benefits: The Act provides unemployment benefits to individuals who are not traditionally eligible for unemployment benefits, who are unemployed or unable to work due to the COVID-19 emergency.
-It provides otherwise eligible individuals an additional \$600 per week for up to four months and 100% funding of the first week of regular unemployment for states with no waiting period.

-- Modifications to rules concerning retirement funds, plans, and accounts: The Act temporarily removes the 10% additional tax normally imposed on early withdrawals from retirement funds under Internal Revenue Code § 72(t) for qualified "coronavirus-related distributions," which are defined as any distributions, up to a maximum of \$100,000 per taxable year, from an eligible retirement plan by an individual: (i) who has been diagnosed with SARS-CoV-2 or COVID-19, whose spouse has been diagnosed with SARS-CoV-2 or COVID-19, or who is suffering adverse financial or employment consequences due to SARS-CoV-2 or COVID-19.
+121 It provides otherwise eligible individuals an additional \$600 per week for up to four months and 100% funding of the first week of regular unemployment for states with no waiting period.
+122 - Modifications to rules concerning retirement funds, plans, and accounts: The Act temporarily removes the 10% additional tax normally imposed on early withdrawals from retirement funds under Internal Revenue Code § 72(t) for qualified "coronavirus-related distributions," which are defined as any distributions, up to a maximum of \$100,000 per taxable year, from an eligible retirement plan by an individual: (i) who has been diagnosed with SARS-CoV-2 or COVID-19, whose spouse has been diagnosed with SARS-CoV-2 or COVID-19, or who is suffering adverse financial or employment consequences due to SARS-CoV-2 or COVID-19.
 Loans made from such retirement accounts during the 180-day period following the enactment of the bill will not be treated as distributions so long as they do not exceed \$100,000.
-The CARES Act also amends section 401(a) (9) of the Internal Revenue Code to provide for a temporary waiver of requirements related to minimum distributions under that section for certain defined contribution plans.

-- Charitable contributions: The CARES Act adds qualified charitable contributions of up to \$300 made by an eligible individual during the taxable year (beginning in taxable year 2020) to certain types of recipients-including medical research or educational organizations (such as hospitals)- to the list of "above the line" deductions.
-The Act also temporarily suspends the percentage limitations for qualified contributions to certain types of recipients-including medical research or educational organizations (such as hospitals)-to the list of "above the line" deductions.
-The Act also temporarily suspends the percentage limitations for qualified contributions to certain types of recipients-including medical research or educational organizations (such as hospitals)-to the list of "above the line" deductions.

-- Health services accounts: The CARES Act amends certain sections of the Internal Revenue Code to clarify that eligibility for the health savings account deduction provided in section 223(c)(2) will not be affected by participation in a telehealth plan.
+124 The CARES Act also amends section 401(a) (9) of the Internal Revenue Code to provide for a temporary waiver of requirements related to minimum distributions under that section for certain defined contribution plans.
+125 - Charitable contributions: The CARES Act adds qualified charitable contributions of up to \$300 made by an eligible individual during the taxable year (beginning in taxable year 2020) to certain types of recipients-including medical research or educational organizations (such as hospitals)-to the list of "above the line" deductions.
+126 The Act also temporarily suspends the percentage limitations for qualified contributions to certain types of recipients-including medical research or educational organizations (such as hospitals)-to the list of "above the line" deductions.
+127 - Health services accounts: The CARES Act amends certain sections of the Internal Revenue Code to clarify that eligibility for the health savings account deduction provided in section 223(c)(2) will not be affected by participation in a telehealth plan.128

-- 121 Id. § 2101-2105.

-122 Id.

-- Id. § 2202(a).

-- Id.

-- Id. § 2203.

-- Id. § 2204(a) & (b).
+126 Id. § 2204(a) & (b).

-- Id. § 2205(a).

-- Id. § 3701(a).